2youyou2/electron-pitfalls/README.md

 ## Contents

-  - vibrancy vs backgroundColor
+  - vibrancy: `vibrancy` will lose effect when you set `backgroundColor`.
-  - `useContentSize` will affect min,max size of the window
+  - content-size: `useContentSize` also will affect min,max size of the window.
-  - win.center() #TODO
+  - win-center: `win.center()` always center to external display in some how. (a bug?)

 ## Install